SAS-Systems/Unveiled-Documentation/Testplan.md

 ## 5. Entry and Exit criteria
 ### 5.1 Test Plan
 #### 5.1.1 Test Plan Entry Criteria
+This Test Plan's execution can begin once the build environment was set up, the development has started and all Use Cases were defined properly.

 #### 5.1.2 Test Plan Exit Criteria
+This Test Plan is not applicable any more once the development of the "Unveiled" application has stopped, the project has finished or it is replaced by another Test Plan.

 ### 5.2 Test Cycles
 #### 5.2.1 Test Cycle Abnormal Termination